-- 7. A report disclosing any changes in CPEM's relationship with Minnesota Limited, its affiliated vendor.
-(Staff) AND - 8.
-A report showing contract work performed as a result of competitive bidding, including details of the bidding process.
-(Staff) AND - 9.
-A report showing any contract work performed outside of competitive bid pricing (e.g. scope addition via change orders, etc.) and documentation that such work is reasonable.
+- Copies and summaries of all proposals to provide services when Minnesota Limited is a bidder.
+(CPEM, Staff) AND - Detail of any contract work performed as a result of competitive bidding, including details of the bidding process.
+(Staff) AND - Detail of any contract work performed outside of competitive bid pricing (e.g. scope addition via change orders, etc.) and documentation that such work is reasonable.
 (Staff)